tobek/laminae/notes.md

 LOOK THROUGH SHIT/TEXT/QUOTES.TXT (and rest of shit/text)

-- "What goes too long unchanged destroys itself.
-The forest is forever because it dies and dies and so lives." — Ursula Le Guin (XXP)
 - "Many say: I wanted to learn, but here I have found only madness.
 Yet, should they seek deep wisdom elsewhere, they may not find it."
 'The Utter Idiot', Ablahi Mutlaq
 - "Only children and the stupid seek both cause and effect in the same story" - Nasrudin, as related by Idries Shah
 - "Fluency before understanding, discipline before imagination"
 - "If you try and go against réalité...
 Réalité will surely crush you.
 Réalité will kill you.
 And réalité will continue to go on az if not'ing ever happened...
 From yesterday to today, and from today to tomorrow.
 Réalité marchez on...
 Leaving your crushed body behind..." - Harle
 - "What is better: to be born good, or to overcome your evil nature through great effort?" - Paarthurnax, Skyrim
-- "Beauty is an unalloyed good, a good until itself.
-Likewise strength." - Zero HP Lovecraft
 - "The first principle is that you must not fool yourself, and you are the easiest person to fool"
 - "We are our choices"
-- "The first draft is just you telling yourself the story." - Terry Pratchett
+- "The first draft is just you telling yourself the story." - Terry Pratchett (NGD)
 - 'That mountain you've been carrying, you were only suppose to climb'
 - “I understand there's a guy inside me who wants to lay in bed, smoke weed all day, and watch cartoons and old movies.
 My whole life is a series of stratagems to avoid and outwit that guy.” - Anthony Bourdain
-- 'Today is the oldest you've ever been in your life and the youngest you'll ever be again'
-- As Robert Louis Stevenson wrote, “There are no foreign lands.
-It is the traveler only who is foreign.”
 - "Look, the minute everybody in the room agrees with you, you’re in a bad place, so I’m a big believer in change just for its own sake, just to show that you *can* change, to move forward incrementally, but ain’t [no one person] gonna make everything better."
 Anthony Bourdain
 - Maori chants?
 - hakim bey TAZ
     + "chaos is the sum of all orders" hakim bey, p41
     + ‎"the architecture of suffocation and paralysis will be *blown up* only by our total celebration of everything---even darkness" hakim bey p42
     + “Chaos comes before all principles of order & entropy, it's neither a god nor a maggot, its idiotic desires encompass & define every possible choreography, all meaningless aethers & phlogistons: its masks are crystallizations of its own facelessness, like clouds. ”
-- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (NND, NGD, CGD)
+- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (NND, CGD, *NEP*, NED)
 - “Mamá sabía ser alegre.
 Mamá sabía ser temerosa.
 Mamá sabía olvidar fácilmente.
 Y, sin embargo tenía buena memoria.
 Mamá me daba con la puerta en la narices, y sin embargo, me admitía en su baño.
 A veces mamá se me perdía, pero su instinto me encontraba.
 Cuando yo rompía vidrios, mamá ponía la masilla.
 A veces se instalaba en el error, aunque a su alrededor hubiera sillas suficientes.
 Aun cuando se encerraba en sí misma, para mí siempre estaba abierta.
 Temía las corrientes de aire y sin embargo no paraba de levantar el viento.
 Gastaba, y no le gustaba pagar impuestos.
 Yo era el revés de su medalla.
 Cuando mamá jugaba corazones ganaba siempre. ” ― Günter Grass, El Tambor De Hojalata (CEC?)
 - Just had a dream where I was a protagonist named Jim.
 Jim knew that after death, part of Jim's patron god would become a copy of Jim, remember being Jim.
 But Jim figured that had nothing to do with him.
 Dead was dead. / Woke up, realized Jim was right and I was Jim's patron god. - https://twitter.com/St_Rev/status/1085079881627643904
 - "A taker likewise is an order taker.
 These are different than market makers and market takers, which make and take markets, but may take or make orders.
 On the AirSwap Network, you may take the role of maker or taker."
 LNP if there is some market element?
 LND somehow?
 - "It no more is than it is not or it both is and is not or it neither is nor is not." -- Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views <https://en.wikipedia.org/wiki/Pyrrho>
 - "You'd have to stand a very long time at the top of a mountain before a cooked goose flies into your mouth."
 - "A transition from an author’s book to his conversation, is too often like an entrance into a large city, after a distant prospect.
 Remotely, we see nothing but spires of temples and turrets of palaces, and imagine it the residence of splendour, grandeur and magnificence; but when we have passed the gates, we find it perplexed with narrow passages, disgraced with despicable cottages, embarrassed with obstructions, and clouded with smoke." -- Dr. Samuel Johnson; The Rambler, No. 14 (5 May 1750)
 - "An amazing creative solution has to obey at least one law, the criterion that makes it a "solution".
 It's the one box you can't step outside: No optimization without goals." -- <http://www.lesswrong.com/posts/KKLQp934n77cfZpPn/lawful-creativity> then "The pleasant shock of witnessing Art arises from the constraints of Art - from watching a skillful archer send an arrow into an exceedingly narrow target."
+LNC?
 - "And from billions of these bubbles within bubbles are all the beasts and baubles of the world composed."
 GEB (NNC)
 - "modest expectations, remorselessly fulfilled" https://www.theguardian.com/news/2017/nov/24/how-the-sandwich-consumed-britain
 - "a musk that makes you want to stand near them, doing nothing." -- http://dndwithpornstars.blogspot.com/2014/10/gender-and-representation-in-warhammers.html
 - "he has grasped the falsity of the hedonistic attitude to life.
 Nearly all western thought since the last war, certainly all “progressive” thought, has assumed tacitly that human beings desire nothing beyond ease, security and avoidance of pain.
 In such a view of life there is no room, for instance, for patriotism and the military virtues.
 The Socialist who finds his children playing with soldiers is usually upset, but he is never able to think of a substitute for the tin soldiers; tin pacifists somehow won’t do.
 Hitler, because in his own joyless mind he feels it with exceptional strength, knows that human beings don’t only want comfort, safety, short working-hours, hygiene, birth-control and, in general, common sense; they also, at least intermittently, want struggle and self-sacrifice, not to mention drums, flags and loyalty-parades.
 However they may be as economic theories, Fascism and Nazism are psychologically far sounder than any hedonistic conception of life.
 The same is probably true of Stalin’s militarized version of Socialism.
 All three of the great dictators have enhanced their power by imposing intolerable burdens on their peoples.
 Whereas Socialism, and even capitalism in a more grudging way, have said to people “I offer you a good time,” Hitler has said to them “I offer you struggle, danger and death,” and as a result a whole nation flings itself at his feet." - George Orwell review of Mein Kampf, 1940 - LGC? and/or LGP vs CGP has to deal with this.
 LEP tho?
 - "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
 Modern society has perfected the art of making people not feel necessary." ― Sebastian Junger (CGP?
-LEP?)
+LEP?) [a society that perfects the art of making people feel unnecessary will crumble]
 - "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC CNC)
 - Adam Smith: "[wonder arises] when something quite new and singular is presented… [and] memory cannot, from all its stores, cast up any image that nearly resembles this strange appearance" (NGC?
 NEC?)
 - 'everyone saves the [multiverse] in their own way' rough translation from turkish, part of raki culture
-- mutantur omnia nos et mutamur in illis - All things change, and we change with them (CNC?
-CGC?
-NGD)
-- "Nothing that comes at the right time for you is too early or too late for me.
-Everything is fruit to me that your seasons bring, Nature." (marcus aurelius stoicism paraphrase) (CEC?
-NGC)
 - "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
 - "...but it was not thought that fascinated him, but rather the processes by which thought moves.
 It was the machine he loved, not what the machine makes.
 The method by which the fool arrives at his folly was as dear to him as the ultimate wisdom of the wise.
 So much, indeed, did the subtle mechanism of mind fascinate him that he despised language, or looked upon it as an incomplete instrument of expression." - oscar wilde - the critic as artist
 - "A vibrant worldview is strong enough to persuade via reason to some and via aesthetic to others" - https://twitter.com/thinkagainer/ - NGC?